ritheshg31/Tic_Tac_Toe/README.md

-A simple and fun Tik Tak Toe (X and O) game built using HTML, CSS and JavaScriopt.
+A simple and fun Tic Tac Toe (X and O) game built using HTML, CSS and JavaScript.